dascentral/ubuntu-dotfiles/resources/docs/server_setup.md

 ### Firewall Setup

-Ubuntu 20.04 servers can use the [UFW firewall](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) to make sure only  connections to certain services are allowed.
+Ubuntu 20.04 servers can use the [UFW firewall](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) to restrict only secure connections to certain services.
 We can set up a basic firewall very easily using this application.

 Let's first ensure the firewall allows SSH connections: